arangodb/docs/3.7/graphs-satellite-graphs-management.md

 Create a Graph
 --------------

-In contrast to GeneralGraphs and SmartGraphs, you do not need to take care of the sharding and replication properties.
+In contrast to General Graphs and SmartGraphs, you do not need to take care of the sharding and replication properties.
 The properties `distributeShardsLike`, `replicationFactor` and `numberOfShards` will be set automatically.
 The format of the relations is identical.
 The only difference is that all collections used within